Bug report #19545

 When opening a fresh new installation of QGIS, or when upgrading from the previous version, the canvas is limited to a small area of the available space.
 Please see the attached screenshots.

-#1 Updated by Garth Fletcher about 2 years ago
+#1 Updated by Garth Fletcher over 2 years ago

 Same issue here on Mac OS X 10.12.6 (Sierra)